Chapter 2 - Tests, loops and functions#

 NOTES ABOUT CHAPTER 2

 • The exercises in this chapter will be graded on the following criteria: (1) does the program run?
-(2) Can we understand it (=enough comments)?
+(2) Can we understand it (=well commented)?
 (3) Does it do the right thing as specified in assignment?
 See the end of this chapter for the full rubric.

 • You will receive an individual grade based on the competency of your coding and understanding of how this code relates to reality.